 Crimson cranberry is a tiny emblems of autumn, particularly in the American northeast.
 And cranberries are a staple at the Thanksgiving table.
+We think of them almost as decoration but the health benefits of cranberry are many–and some of them might surprise you!

 They are among North America’s native fruits and were originally named “craneberries” by the Pilgrims, who thought the plants’ blossoms resembled the bill of the Sandhill crane.